ActiveLogin/ActiveLogin.Identity/README.md

 ### When should I use `.To10DigitStringInSpecificYear(...)`, `.ParseInSpecificYear(...)` or `.TryParseInSpecificYear(...)`?

 Some forms of a Swedish Personal Identity Number depends of the age of the person it represents.
-The "-" will be replaced with a "+" the year a person is 100 years old or older.
+The "-" will be replaced with a "+" on January 1st the year a person turns 100 years old.
 Therefore these methods exists to define at what year the the data should be represented or parsed.
-Useful for parsing old data or printing data fore the future.
+Useful for parsing old data or printing data for the future.

 ## Active Login